 Modern life is stressful for many men as they try to juggle working long hours with maintaining a happy family life at home.

 And this can lead to feelings of anxiety and frustration as you rush from one thing to another without any time to relax and take a break.
 This is bad news for your health as this stress can seep into your body causing tension and pain.
 So, if you’re feeling stressed out and frazzled then yoga could be just the fix.

 As various studies such as this one from the University of Adelaide have shown it to be effective for reducing stress and anxiety as well as improving mental health.
 This is because the combination of stretching your body aligned with controlled breathing and being mindful of what you’re doing can be really soothing.
 This helps to calm your nervous system, slow your heart rate, and lower your blood pressure.

 Which will help you to let go of any tension and feel at peace in both your mind and body.
 Rather than stressed out, angry and frustrated.

 It Can Make You More Productive at Work

 Another big plus of practicing yoga is that it can sharpen your mental focus and improve your concentration levels.
 And this aligned with feeling calmer and being better able to handle stress will make you far more productive at work.
-In fact, a study by the University of Illinois found that even just a single 20-minute yoga session was enough to improve memory and show a superior cognitive performance afterwards.
+In fact, a study by the University of Illinois found that even just a single 20-minute yoga session was enough to improve memory and show a superior cognitive performance afterward.

 As it gave the participants a greater ability to focus on and retain new information.
-This is because the controlled breathing and mindfulness involved in yoga really helps to keep your mind alert and concentrated on what you’re doing.
+This is because the controlled breathing and mindfulness involved in yoga really help to keep your mind alert and concentrated on what you’re doing.

 And this is great practice for being able to drown out the noise of everything else that competes for your attention while working away on a task in the office.
 Also, practicing yoga can help you to avoid burnout too as it makes you more mentally resilient and able to handle any workplace problems.
 So, if you want to get ahead at work but without the stress then taking up yoga isn’t the worst idea in the world.

 It Can Make You Even More of a Legend in the Bedroom

 Now I’m sure you’ve already got the skills to pay the bills in this department.
 But even the biggest stud can benefit from a little extra help, right?
 Well, the good news is that yoga has been found to be able to do just that.

 Yoga Improves Your Balance, Especially as You Get Older

 You’ll get plenty of practice at balancing when you take a yoga class.
-And at first you may feel extremely wobbly and uncomfortable when trying to hold the various poses.
+And at first, you may feel extremely wobbly and uncomfortable when trying to hold the various poses.
 However, over time you begin to gain much more control over your balance.

-It Helps You to Get A Good Night’s Sleep
+It Helps You To Get A Good Night’s Sleep

 Yoga is a brilliant activity to take up if you are having trouble sleeping.
 As it calms your nervous system and slows down your breathing to the point that it puts you in a really relaxed state afterward.
 And this is ideal for being able to drift off into a deep and restorative sleep.

 Yoga Gives You A Positive Outlook

 Now I don’t want to go too deep on the spiritual side of yoga here with the last benefit on the list.
 But there’s no doubt that practicing yoga regularly can make you feel great both in your body and in your mind too.
 As it strengthens, calms, and relaxes you while also increasing your confidence in what you are physically capable of.

 So, I think that practicing yoga is brilliant for giving you a positive attitude that can really propel you forward in life.
 Learning to face and overcome the physical challenges on the mat is great training for doing the same with any situation or curveball that life throws at you.

 And by increasing your self-esteem yoga will also help you to take better care of yourself.
 As you’ll be more likely to make better life choices and follow healthier habits when you have more self-respect.
-So, if a positive mental attitude is something that alludes you at present, yoga could be the way to turn your thinking around.
+So, if a positive mental attitude is something that alludes to you at present, yoga could be the way to turn your thinking around.

 How to Ease Yourself into Yoga as A Sceptical Man

 Hopefully, you can now see how beneficial yoga can be for us men and are willing to give it a try.
 However, it can feel a bit intimidating at first.
 Especially if you turn up at a class full of lycra-clad women who look like they can stretch and twist themselves in ways that would send the average Joe on a visit to the ER!

 So, it’s a good idea to break yourself in slowly and give yourself a chance to feel comfortable and familiar with yoga before diving deep into a serious class like this.
 And there are two ways you can do this.
 Firstly, you could look around and see if there are any male-specific yoga classes available in your local area.

 Or failing that maybe look for a Hatha yoga class offered by a local gym rather than a dedicated yoga studio.
 This is a gentler type of yoga that is more suited to beginners.
 And these classes will be attended by ordinary people of all ages and abilities rather than just serious yogis.

 About the Author